deepinsight/insightface/recognition/partial_fc/README.md

 ## Performance
-We remove the influence of IO, all experiments use mixed precision training, backbone is ResNet50.
+We neglect the influence of IO.
+All experiments use mixed-precision training, and the backbone is ResNet50.
 #### 1 Million Identities On 8 RTX2080Ti

 |Method                     | GPUs        | BatchSize     | Memory/M      | Throughput img/sec | W     |